techworkersco/twc-site-nl/content/resources/organize/index.en.md

 Find a couple of coworkers who also want to organize.
 Check that they have the time and energy to do so.
 You're the planning team now!

 Select a regular time outside work to meet up with your planning team.
-This helps you build solidarity and strategize together.
+This builds solidarity and gives time to strategize together.

 ## Core steps